FEMALES THRIVING WITH

 • Anxiety and depression

-Autism does not equal mental disability, violence, lack of empathy, antisocial behavior, or non-verbal communication.
+An intellectual disability, violent behaviors, lack of empathy, antisocial behavior, or non-verbal communication.

 How is a specialist different than a general counselor or therapist?